 Surfer SEO vs Semrush: Final Verdict

 The conclusion is that while both SEO tools are great, they’re better suited for separate purposes.
-Surfer SEO is the better tool for content optimization to make your posts rank with your target keywords.
+Surfer SEO is the better on-page SEO tool for content optimization to make your posts rank with your target keywords.

 This means that you can even use both tools for your various SEO needs.
 So, feel free to check them out and sooner rather than later, your website will make good progress on search results!